rehmanx/PandaEditor/README.md

-Simple level / scene editor for Panda3d game engine with bare minimum features to provide a Unity engine style editor centric workflow.
+## A level / scene editor for Panda3d game engine with bare minimum features to provide an editor centric workflow.

-Features
+### Current features
-1. Gizmos for object manipulation
+1. Object manipulation
 2. Support for runtime user modules
 3. Editor plugin support
 4. Properties panel
 5. File browser
-6. Console
+6. Console panel

-Short term planned features
+### Short term planned features
 1. Gizmos needs improvement
+2. Object manipulation needs improvement
-2. A scene graph
+3. A scene graph
-3. Undo / redo system
+4. Undo / redo system
-4. Code cleanup
+5. Code cleanup

-Dependencies
+### Dependencies
 1. WxPython
 2. Python Watch dog

-Install
+### Install
 1.

-Setting up a project
+### Setting up a project
 1. PandaEditor is project based in order to work, you will first have to setup a project.
 To setup a project go to **Menu bar > Project** set a project name and select an empty folder.

-Working in scene editor.
+### Working in scene editor.

-Editor resources
+### Resources
 Resources in PandaEditor are 3d models, audio, videos, python modules, shaders etc.
-The **resources browser** panel displays contents from project path folder.
+The **resources browser** panel displays contents from project path directory.
+To import resources from outside into your current project.

+**External resources**
+PandaEditor has support to append resources outside of your current project directory.
-To import resources from outside to your current project , PandaEditor will immediately start monitoring changes in any appended library.
+Go to **Menu bar > Project > Append External Resources > select a resource directory** to append an external resource directory to your current project, PandaEditor will immediately start monitoring changes in any appended external resource directory.

-Properties panel.
+### Properties panel.
 Properties panel displays properties of the currently selected editor item, an editor item can be any scene object or editor resource.

-Libraries.
-PandaEditor has support for libraries, libraries are resources outside of your current project folder.
-Go to **Menu bar > Project > Append library** to append a library to your current project

-Object manipulation
+### Object manipulation
 PandaEditor has bare minimum object manipulation you can add, remove and transform an object in scene view.

-User modules
+### User modules
 are programming resources, written in pure python, they allow users to extend or program in PandaEditor.
 PandaEditor has 2 types of user modules
-1. Editor plugins
+1. Editor plugins and
 2. User modules

-Editor plugins
+#### Editor plugins
 are extensions to extend PandaEditor with custom tools, they are executed in both editor and game modes.
 Editor plugins inherit from PToolBase.
 Format of editor plugin.

-User modules
+#### User modules
 are executed only in runtime mode, they inherit from PModBase.
 Format of user modules.